Laughing Hyena

 Assistant support: Alexa, Google Assistant | Energy monitoring: Yes | Matter support: No | Hub required: No

 Emporia’s smart home ecosystem extends to EV chargers, solar equipment and whole-home energy monitors.
-The company’s smart plugs are small potatoes by comparison, but they pack similar energy supervision to give you a picture of how much power a plugged-in appliance is drawing over time.
-In the case of an LED lamp, that draw is going to be miniscule — but the device can give you insight into bigger loads such as those from a humidifier or even a small space heater (the plug can handle 1500 watts at 120 volts with a max load of 15 amps).
+So it’s not surprising the company makes some of the best smart plugs with energy monitoring.
+In the case of an LED lamp, the power draw is going to be miniscule — but these plugs can give you insight into bigger loads such as those from a humidifier or even a small space heater (the plug can handle 1500 watts at 120 volts with a max load of 15 amps).
 A four-pack goes for around $35, which puts each plug below the cost of many plug-in power meters.
 So for less money, Emporia’s plug can gather stats and stop idle devices from vampiric energy drains.

 Last year, Emporia issued a preemptive recall on its plugs for a potential fire risk.
 They worked well enough before the recall to earn an honorable mention in an earlier iteration of this guide, but the updated plugs are now faster to connect.
 A finicky setup prevented us from fully recommending it before but now, that kink has been worked out.
 In addition to useful monitoring, easy setup and reliable connections to Alexa and the Google Assistant, the plugs’ comprehensive app can also incorporate Emporia’s other equipment, should you ever decide to add those devices to your home’s power grid.